 Bull Call Spreads

 Another of the popular options trading strategies, a bull call spread involves buying a call option on a particular stock or asset at a specific strike price, while concurrently selling a call option on the same asset, with the same exercise date, but at a higher strike price.
 The bull call spread strategy is used when an investor expects a small rise in the price of the instrument being traded.
 The maximum profit for such a move is calculated by finding the difference between the strike prices and subtracting the cost of the options.
 The strategy the trad

 Bear Call Spreads

-A bear call spread strategy involves buying a call option on an asset at a specific strike price, while concurrently selling a call option on the same asset, with the same exercise date, but at a lower strike price.
+A bear call spread strategy involves buying a call option on an asset such as an exchange-traded fund at a specific strike price, while concurrently selling a call option on the same asset, with the same exercise date, but at a lower strike price.
 This strategy is adopted when a trader expects the price of an asset to fall moderately.
 Like the bull call spread strategy, the maximum profit is calculated by finding the difference between the strike prices and subtracting the cost of the options.

 Read our next article: Financial events of the week